 5345.
 Statistical Concepts for Business and Management (3).
 Statistical applications using the personal computer, with emphasis on proper presentation and interpretation of statistics in managerial settings.
 Topics include descriptive statistics, graphical methods, estimation, testing, regression, forecasting, and quality control.

 5347.
 Advanced Statistical Methods (3).
-Prerequisite: ISQS 5345.
-Discrete and continuous probability distributions, maximum likelihood, statistical methods for learning, prediction, and decision making in business.
+Discrete and continuous probability distributions, maximum likelihood, Bayesian methods, simulation, statistical methods for learning, prediction, and decision making.
+Uses calculus.

 5348.
 Applied Distribution-Free Statistics in Business (3).
-Prerequisite: ISQS 5345 or consent of instructor.
+Prerequisite: C or better in ISQS 5345 or instructor consent.
 Distribution-free statistical techniques of inference from non-normal populations and tests of nonparametric hypotheses applied to business problems.

 5349.
 Regression Analysis (3).
-Prerequisite: ISQS 5347.
+Prerequisite: C or better in ISQS 5347.
 Foundations and major topics of regression analysis, model formulation, and methods to deal with standard and nonstandard regression applications in business.

 5359.
 Individual Study in ISQS (3).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 Directed individual study of advanced ISQS topics varying with the need of the particular student.
-Can be repeated for credit if subject matter is different.
+May be repeated for credit if subject matter is different.

 6338.
 Database Concepts (3).
 Model organizational data and business rules; logical and physical designs of relational databases, data warehousing, data mining, and data administration.

 6340.
 Decision Support Systems (3).
-Prerequisite: ISQS 6338.
+Prerequisite: C or better in ISQS 6338.
 Theories of decision making, DSS software and design, artificial intelligence in DSS, executive information systems, and institutionalization and behavioral factors.

 6348.
 Applied Multivariate Analysis (3).
-Prerequisite: ISQS 5347 or consent of instructor.
+Prerequisite: C or better in ISQS 5347 or instructor consent.
 Multivariate methods for business research, including classification, visualization, testing, clustering, and latent structure.

 7338.
 Systems Analysis and Design (3).
-Prerequisite: ISQS 6338.
+Prerequisite: C or better in ISQS 6338.
 Discusses various analysis and design methods and applies them to several case problems.
 Topics include requirement specification, design, and implementation architectures.

 7339.
-Business Analytics (3).
-Prerequisite: ISQS 6339 and 6347.
+Prescriptive Analytics (3).
+Prerequisite: C or better in ISQS 6339 and either ISQS 6348 or 6349.
 Covers advanced data mining and data analysis topics, including data preparation, predictive models, and predictive modeling with segmentation, etc.

 7341.
 Seminar in MIS Research and Methods (3).
 Prerequisite: Doctoral standing or consent of instructor.
 Seminar covering current MIS research methods and issues.

 7342.
 Advanced Topics in Information Systems and Quantitative Sciences (3).
-Prerequisite: Consent of instructor.
+Prerequisite: Instructor consent.
 Topics include issues in MIS, statistics, and operations management.
-May be repeated for credit..
+May be repeated for credit.

 7346.
 Seminar in Cognitive and Behavioral MIS Research (3).
 Prerequisite: Doctoral standing or consent of instructor.
 Seminar covering cognitive and behavioral MIS research.